jardieljr/derivatives/README.md

 4) The result of the option price and the evolution of the option price and hedging ratio at all nodes of the binomial tree:

-the call option price using the binomial model is $9.5097.
+* The call option price using the binomial model is $5.1087
+* The call option price using the Black & Scholes model is $5.017

+* The put option price using the binomial model is $12.0643
+* The put option price using the Black & Scholes model is $11.928